IFE-Fiware/data-provider/README.md

 After it's been already deployed and you want to implement changes, you can use this command (in the same folder):

 `helm upgrade data-provider .`

+### Removal

+To remove the deployment you need to do two things:

+* `helm uninstall data-provider` - which will remove the application from argocd
+* `kubectl delete ns ${NAMESPACE}` - which will remove the namespace ${NAMESPACE} that holds all of the components.